Meeting your Chinese colleagues for the first time is an exciting yet critical moment.

 Seating Arrangements

 The seating order at a dining table reflects hierarchy.
-Wait to be seated to avoid accidentally taking a senior colleague’s place.
+Wait for your host to indicate where you should sit to avoid taking a senior colleague’s place.

 Toasting Rituals

-Avoid sticking chopsticks upright in rice, as it resembles a funeral ritual.
-Also, don’t tap your bowl with chopsticks, as it’s considered rude.
+- Avoid sticking chopsticks upright in rice, as it resembles a funeral ritual.

 Gift-Giving Practices